y2kappa/blog/content/posts/hello-world.md

 ---
-title: "Hello World"
+title: "Hello World, yet another programming blog."
 date: 2020-05-10T19:17:56+01:00
 draft: false
 tags: ["OCaml", "functional"]
 tldr: Functional programming ftw
-codelang: ocaml
-code: "type food =

-\  	| Potatoes

-\  	| Tomatoes

-\  	| Salmon
-"
 ---

-I recently listened to a podcast in which `Elizabeth Gilbert` mentioned that sometimes when she reads a well written sentence, it makes her want to stand up an clap for how well written that is.
+I recently listened to a podcast with `Elizabeth Gilbert` where she mentioned that sometimes when stumbling upon a well written sentence, it makes her want to stand up an clap at the beauty of it.

 I believe the same concept applies to code.
+Or at least it has happened to me a few times while reading code and being like `Ok, that's beautiful`.

-I agree with the idea that code is meant to be read, that code is read 10 times more than it is written and therefore we need to optimize for that.
+I stand by the idea that code is meant to be read, that heuristically code is probably read 10 times more than it is written and therefore we should also optimize for that.

 Of course, this is not about a single dimension of code, such as readability, expressiveness, efficiency, etc. It's everything, measured as a whole.

+#### So I decided to write a blog about code I think is beautiful for me, that makes me want to clap.

+---

-And so, because I'm hungry, I'd like to start with `OCaml`'s variant type, pattern matching and minimal function syntax:
+And so, just as a first taster, I'd like to start with `OCaml`'s variant type, pattern matching and minimal function syntax:

 ```ocaml